 Louisiana is a great destination for families.
-If you’re visiting the Pelican State with kids, make sure you explore its wilder side of swamps and bayous.
+If you’re visiting the Pelican State with kids, make sure to explore its wilder side of swamps and bayous.
 We did just that in our trip to Louisiana and we absolutely LOVED every minute of it.
 Here are six tips that can help you make the most of visiting the swamps of Louisiana with kids.

 1. Safety first!